Rowan men’s soccer preparing for NJAC schedule

 “I sat out last year, but I saw a lot of NJAC games like Montclair and Stockton.
 When two teams step on the field, they’re going at each other,” freshman midfielder Pete Hall said.
 “Mentally, I know what I’m coming into and I know what it’s going to be so I think that I’m ready for it.
 I’m ready to go to battle with my guys.”

-The team’s first NJAC game is on Saturday at home against William Paterson at 7 p.m.
+The team’s first home conference game is on Saturday against William Paterson at 7 p.m.